CPAForgeThe tools desk

 How often do I need to replace the ink ribbon and paper roll?

 On moderate use (30–60 minutes of printing per day), a standard paper roll lasts 4–8 weeks and an ink ribbon lasts 2–4 rolls.
-Both cost under $10 from any office supply retailer.
+Both are inexpensive commodities from any office supply retailer.
 The Casio HR-200RC and Victor 1280-7 use standard spools available at every Staples and on Amazon.

 Related guides